Devonta Freeman: 2017 season

 On August 9, 2017, Freeman signed a five-year, $41.25 million contract extension with the Falcons to become the highest paid running back in the NFL.
 In Week 1, against the Chicago Bears, he was limited to 37 rushing yards on 12 carries but had a touchdown in the 23–17 victory.
 In Week 2, in the 34–23 victory over the Green Bay Packers, he had 84 rushing yards and two touchdowns in the first game in the new Mercedes-Benz Stadium.
 Freeman's first touchdown was the first ever touchdown in the history of the new stadium.
-In Week 3, against the Detroit Lions, he recorded 106 rushing yards and a touchdown.
+In Week 3, against the Lions, he recorded 106 rushing yards and a touchdown.
 Though splitting carries with Tevin Coleman, he scored five rushing touchdowns in the first four games to lead the NFL.
 In Week 15, against the Tampa Bay Buccaneers, he had 22 carries for 126 yards and a touchdown in the 24–21 victory.
-In the regular season finale against the Carolina Panthers, he had 23 rushing yards, 85 receiving yards, and a receiving touchdown in the 22–10 victory.
+In the regular season finale against the Panthers, he had 23 rushing yards, 85 receiving yards, and a receiving touchdown in the 22–10 victory.
 The Atlanta Falcons finished with a 10–6 record and made the playoffs.
 Overall, Freeman finished with 865 rushing yards, seven rushing touchdowns, 36 receptions, 317 receiving yards, and one receiving touchdown in the 2017 season.
 In the Wild Card Round, against the Los Angeles Rams, he had 66 rushing yards and a rushing touchdown in the 26–13 victory.
 In the Divisional Round, he had a receiving touchdown in the 15–10 loss to the Philadelphia Eagles.
 The touchdown marked Freeman's fifth consecutive postseason game with a touchdown.
 He was ranked 70th by his peers on the NFL Top 100 Players of 2018.